 So, open your Proteus software and add these components:

 - Ground terminal

-- Choose the first three components from the "Pick library" by mere writing the required component's name.
+- We can get the first three components from the "Pick library" by searching for the required component.

-- Get the Oscilloscope from the "Virtual Instrument Mood" in the left most bar and fix it at the side of circuit.
+- Get the Oscilloscope from the "Virtual Instrument" in the leftmost bar.

 |Resistor R1||600 ohm|

 - Now run the simulation and you will definitely acquire the required output:

 If you recall from our previous lecture on Series Clippers, we have added a battery in the bias clippers.
 Here, we are going to do the same, as shown in the below figure: